Large-Amplitude Steady Electrohydrodynamic Solitary Waves with Constant Vorticity: Global bifurcation structure

 plays an important role in the analysis of steady waves, where $P_{\text{atm}}$ is atmospheric pressure at the surface.
-It is straightforward to verify that this quantity is independent of $X$.
-Since we are studying waves with overhanging profiles, the flow force is defined as
+Since we are studying EHD waves with overhanging profiles, the present definition of the flow force is motivated by the divergence form of the momentum equations in the case $\epsilon_{1}=0$.
+Accordingly, we define the flow force as

 In terms of the dimensionless variables, \eqref{modified Bernoulli law} takes the form

 which is equivalent to

 Then, we have